Sorry. Your application to read and edit this page has been denied due to failure to fill out form 42B in No. 2 pencil, as was clearly stated.

 As with in the humorous section, the New Testament of the Bible frequently painted the Pharisees as antagonists in this vein.
 It seems that one of Jesus's main purposes in coming back, aside from His sacrifice, was to clarify some very literal and twisted interpretations of Old Testament commandments.
 The Pharisees tried several times to catch Him in a logical contradiction using Hebraic code.

-IRobot: At "The Evitable Conflict", Stephen Byerley, Co ordinator of the Earth, suspects someone is sabotaging the Machines, powerful robots that advice the best decision to humanity, endangering the peace and stability of the entire planet.
-He asks for help investigating this to the four Vice Co ordinators of the four regions in that Earth is divided.
-All they dismiss the idea and none helps Byerley, insisting they are doing their jobs well.
-Justified, because The Machines already control humanity and they will never let anyone capable to initiate an investigation had the job
+I, Robot: In "The Evitable Conflict", Stephen Byerley, Co ordinator of the Earth, suspects someone is sabotaging the Machines, powerful robots that advice the best decision to humanity, endangering the peace and stability of the entire planet.
+He asks for help investigating this from the four Vice Co ordinators of the four regions in that Earth is divided.
+All dismiss the idea and none helps Byerley, insisting they are doing their jobs well.
+Justified, because The Machines already control humanity and they will never let anyone capable of initiating an investigation have the job.

-"They all minimize the state of affairs" .
-His [Byerley] voice was low.
-"Its not easy to imagine that they all laugh at me?"
+"They all minimize the state of affairs."
+[Byerley's] voice was low.
+"Is it not easy to imagine that they all laugh at me?"

 In StarCraft, Aldaris sends a fleet to Char, the planet that Tassadar was stranded on.
 To arrest him for, in short; disobeying orders and not purifying the infected Terran planets, not returning to Auir to be punished, demoted, and maybe executed; attempting to help his race and home world by allying with the Nerazim; whom the Conclave had exiled for "heretical powers born of darkness", and not returning to Auir after his ship was destroyed and he was marooned.
 The entire Conclave likely fits this trope, although Aldaris is the only Judicator you meet.
 Also, the Confederacy when they arrested James Raynor for "destruction of Confederate property".
 The destroyed property?
 Infested Terran bases that were making more infested Terrans.